 1945 at which time it was finally declared obsolete and removed

 from service.
-The 2-pounder appears in large numbers in the
+The 2-pounder appears in Road to Dunkirk.

 By 1938 it was clear to the British that the 2-pounder was becoming